simonberner/calendar-widget/README.md

 ---

 ## Functionality
+### App
+- In the calendar view the user can define/select days of study in the current month.
+- The streak view shows the user for how many days they have studied in a row.
+As streak days count only those days, where the user has studied for at least the current or past day (from the current day) descending.
 ### Widget Extension
-- The Widget updates in real time to the changes made in the App.
-- The Widget is also updating at the end of each day.
+- The Widget updates in real time to the changes made in the App and automatically at the end of each day.
+- As it is a medium sized Widget, there are two touch targets on it.
+One that deep links into the StreakView and the other into the CalendarView of the App.

 ## Tech Stack
 - Xcode 14.2